 - a.
 For a 180-day probation, at least one performance assessment will be given consistent with the coaching plan cycle. - b.
-For one-year probation, at least three performance assessments, one before the end of each fourmonth period of active status, and one before the last day of probation.
+For one-year probation, at least three performance assessments will be given, one before the end of each four-month period of active status, and one before the last day of probation.